-If you’re able to stretch your budget a little further, I recommend you check out my guide to the best mirrorless cameras of 2019, which investigates a selection of higher priced cameras which offer more features.
+If you’re able to stretch your budget a little further, I recommend you check out my guide to the best mirrorless cameras for beginners and professionals and also this one on the cheapest full frame cameras – both investigate a selection of higher-priced cameras which offer more features.

 Whilst DSLRs and compact cameras still have their place, investing in one of the latest mirrorless camera systems will help future-proof your purchase.
 I’ve included a couple below for you to choose from if your budget is limited.

 Read on below to see my reviews, including what I consider to be the best camera under $500 of the year so far.
 I’ve also included some videos on each camera that I think you’ll find useful.

 Sony a5100 with 16-50mm Lens – Best Starter Sony Mirrorless Camera